sap-linuxlab/community.sap_install/roles/sap_ha_cluster/README.md

 - _Type:_ `str`
 - _Default:_ `<cluster-name>_resource_config.yml`

-The pacemaker cluster resource configuration created by this role will be saved in a Yaml file in the current working directory.<br>
+The pacemaker cluster resource configuration optionally created by this role will be saved in a Yaml file in the current working directory.<br>
+Requires `sap_ha_cluster_create_config_varfile` to be enabled for generating the output file.<br>
-Specify a path/filename to save the file elsewhere.<br>
+Specify a path/filename to save the file in a custom location.<br>
 The file can be used as input vars file for an Ansible playbook running the 'ha_cluster' Linux System Role.<br>

 ### sap_ha_cluster_create_config_varfile